austinche/sidejob/README.md

 * job:<id>:inports:default and job:<id>:outports:default - Hash mapping port name to JSON encoded default value for port.
 * job:<id>:ancestors - List with parent job IDs up to the root job that has no parent.
     Newer jobs are pushed on the left so the immediate parent is on the left and the root job is on the right.
-* job:<id>:children - Set containing all children job IDs
+* job:<id>:children - Hash mapping child job name to child job ID
 * job:<id>:log - List with job changes, new log entries pushed on left.
 Each log entry is JSON encoded.
     * !{type: 'status', status: <new status>, timestamp: <date>}
     * !{type: 'read', by: <by string>, <in|out>port: <port name>, data: <data>, timestamp: <date>}